-The key to stacking and decorating a cake with a soft filling, without the filling oozing out the sides or the cake sliding back and forth, is making sure you take the time to stack it properly.
+The key to stacking and decorating a cake with a soft filling, without the filling oozing out the sides of the cake, or the cake layer sliding back and forth, is making sure you take the time to stack it properly.
 Using my Peach Crisp Cake, I’m showing you all the steps that will help you stack and fill this type of cake the right way.

-Evenly spread frosting across the cake layer.
-As show in the picture above, you want to add some frosting on top of each cake layer to act as a barrier between the cake and the filling.
-We want to make sure that filling doesn’t seep into the cake layers.
+Evenly spread the frosting across the cake layer.
+As shown in the picture above, you want to add some frosting on top of each cake layer to act as a barrier between the cake and the filling.
+We want to make sure that the filling doesn’t seep into the cake layers.

 Pipe a barrier around the edge of the cake layer.
 This step ensures your filling doesn’t spill over the edges of the cake – which will make it really hard for you to frost the cake if it does.